henryjperez/henryjperez/README.md

 ## **[Phone House](https://www.phonehouse.es), Spain** *— Frontend Developer*
 Nov 2022 - Feb 2023

-An e-commerce platform made.
+An e-commerce platform.
 What I would like to highlight is how quickly I managed to learn a new technology, in this case Shopify, to be able to work on this project.

 ## **[Software SICOSS](https://apps.apple.com/no/app/si-m%C3%B3vil/id1500641662), Mexico** *— Frontend Developer*
 Nov 2021 - Dec 2021